 And it’s even more satisfying to eat it!

 Making cheese is a wonderful way to get your children into the kitchen with you.
 There’s nothing more fun for kids than seeing a gallon of milk turn into cheese.
-My kids especially love the process of kneading the salt into the cheese.
+My kids especially love kneading the salt into the cheese.

-All you need is 5 ingredients: organic whole milk, Wilderness Family Naturals Fromase Rennet, Kosher salt, organic lemon juice, and water
+Just how simple is it to make mozzarella cheese at home?
+All you need is five ingredients: organic whole milk, fromase rennet, kosher salt, organic lemon juice, and water.

-Make sure you also have a few special tools on hand, too: cheese cloth, a large stock pot, a medium sauce pan, a strainer, a slotted spoon, and a food thermometer
+Make sure you also have a few special tools on hand too:

-Now you’re ready to make some amazing homemade mozzarella cheese!
+Now you’re ready to make some amazing mozzarella!

 Homemade Mozzarella Cheese

-Pour 1 gallon of organic whole milk (not ultra-pasteurized) and 2/3 cup organic lemon juice into a large stock pot.
+Pour 1 gallon of organic whole milk and ⅔ cup organic lemon juice into a large pot.

-Heat the milk and lemon juice over medium heat until the temperature reaches 90 degrees Fahrenheit, stirring occasionally.
-(This happens very quickly.)
+Heat the milk and lemon juice over medium heat until the temperature reaches 90℉, stirring occasionally (this happens quickly).

-While the milk is heating, dissolve 1/2 tablet of WFN's Fromase Rennet into 1/4 cup water and set aside.
+While the milk is heating, dissolve 1/2 tablet of fromase rennet into ¼ cup water and set aside.

-Once the milk has reached 90 degrees Fahrenheit, take the milk off the heat.
+Once the milk has reached 90℉, take the milk off the heat.
 Stir in the dissolved rennet.
 Continue stirring the mixture for 30 seconds.

 Cover the milk and set aside for 10 minutes.

-Place the coagulated milk (now curds and whey) back on medium heat, stirring gently, until the mixture reaches 110 degrees Fahrenheit.
+Place the coagulated milk (now curds and whey) back on medium heat, stirring gently, until the mixture reaches 110℉.

-Once the mixture reaches 110 degrees Fahrenheit, take the pot back off the heat.
-Gently scoop out the curds into a strainer lined with cheese cloth.
+Once the mixture reaches 110℉, take the pot back off the heat.
+Gently scoop out the curds into a strainer lined with cheesecloth.

-Once the water reaches 190 degrees Fahrenheit, remove the curds from the cheesecloth.
+Once the water reaches 190℉, remove the curds from the cheesecloth.
 Put the curds into the salted water and let it heat for about 5 minutes.

 After 5 minutes has passed, take the ball of curds back out of the water and begin to knead it.
 Sprinkle kosher salt into the curds as you knead them.